What Is 1.15 As A Fraction

 Continued Fractions

 Continued fractions are another way of representing numbers.
 They involve expressing a number as a sum of an integer and a fraction, where the denominator is again a sum of an integer and a fraction, and so on.
-Continued fractions can provide a more accurate representation of certain numbers than decimals or simple fractions.
+Continued fractions can provide a more accurate representation of certain numbers than decimals or simple fractions Still holds up..

 Conclusion

-Thank you for visiting our website which covers about What Is 1.15 As A Fraction .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about What Is 1.15 As A Fraction.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!